Know your Spark

 The network status light on your Spark has five possible statuses:

-Solid in white: this means the unit is trying to connect to your home WiFi.
+Solid in white: this means the controller is trying to connect to your home WiFi.
 It will change to either solid green or solid red within 30 seconds.

-Solid in green: this means the unit is connected to your home WiFi.
+Solid in green: this means the controller is connected to your home WiFi.

-Blinking in green: this means this unit is communicating with the cloud server.
+Blinking in green: this means the controller is communicating with the cloud server.

-Solid in red: this happens when you first set up your unit and did not enter the correct password, or whenever it loses its connection to the Netro cloud server.
+Solid in red: this happens when you first set up your controller and did not enter the correct password, or whenever it loses its connection to the Netro cloud server.

 The Reset Button